Balcombe oil drilling: Protesters block Cuadrilla truck

 "They threaten local communities, pollute our atmosphere and there's plenty of evidence they won't bring down fuel prices.

-"It's time to end the nation's costly addiction to dirty fossil fuels and build a clean future based on energy efficiency and harnessing the power of the wind, waves and sun."'Oil drilling only'
+"It's time to end the nation's costly addiction to dirty fossil fuels and build a clean future based on energy efficiency and harnessing the power of the wind, waves and sun."

 The tests will see if oil or gas, if found, can be extracted.